 3. CHOOSE THE RIGHT NO-CODE PLATFORM

-There are close to 300 vendors offering no-code platforms today.
+There are close to 300 vendors offering low-code platforms today.
 Not all of them can do everything.
 There are some that are more suitable for specific use cases (mentioned above) than the others.

-You should look for specific capabilities in the no-code platform to suit your organizational needs and focus.
+You should look for specific capabilities in the low-code platform to suit your organizational needs and focus.

-Below is a list of parameters to check for while evaluating a no-code platform for your use case:
+Below is a list of parameters to check for while evaluating a low-code platform for your use case:

 Application Design Tools

 Integration via APIs